Damselfishes: Family Pomacentridae

 Alternate Names: Blue perch, kelp perch, rock bass and black perch.
 In Mexico called castañeta herrera.

 Identification: Perch-shaped but not so deep—compressed and somewhat elongate.
 Their dorsal fin is long and undivided.
 Their coloring is dark blue or black on the back, grayish blue on sides, yellow tones in fins; they have black spots on the posterior half of the body.

 Size: Length to 12 inches; most caught off piers are 6-10 inches.

 Habitat: Shallow-water, rocky-shore areas and in kelp beds; young and adults aggregate according to size.
-Surface to 150 feet deep although recorded to a depth of 203 feet.
+Generally surface to 150 feet deep although recorded to a depth of 203 feet.
 Reportedly migrate to rocky holes shortly before sunset where they hunker down for the night.
 Those unable to find a hole or crevice cluster after dark in dense schools near the rocks.

 Piers: Generally found only at southern California piers, and then only those located close to extensive kelp or reefs (although I have seen a few blacksmith landed at Monterey Wharf #2).
 Best bets: Oceanside Harbor Pier, Green Pleasure Pier and Cabrillo Mole (Avalon), Redondo Harbor Sportfishing Pier, Paradise Cove Pier, Goleta Pier and Gaviota Pier.

 Shoreline: A common catch by rocky shore anglers in southern California.